Fatos Daja

 Fatos Daja (born 11 January 1968, in Albania) is a former Albanian football defender.
 He earned 6 caps for the Albania national team during 1991 to 1997.

 International career

 He made his debut for Albania in a May 1991 European Championship qualification match in Tirana against Czechoslovakia and earned a total of 6 caps, scoring no goals.
 His final international was a March 1997 FIFA World Cup qualification match against Ukraine.

 Managerial career

-Daja was coach of then-Maltese First Division side Balzan Youths in the 2002-03 season.
+As a manager, Daja got relegated with Qormi to the third level in 2002 and was coach of then-Maltese First Division side Balzan Youths in the 2002–03 season.